MoonLightOri/my-own-modded-DRG-difficulties/Celestial/WIP Celestial Features (a22).md

   + They are replaced with their Beta version.
   + Set your Effects in the in-game options to High to see them while they are cloaked.
 If you have Low Graphic Stalker Fix mod then you can ignore this line.
 - Naedocyte Seeder (CD2)
   + It's a rarer Breeder that only spawns in a wave.
+Their materials are changed also.
   + Base HP -50%, move -66.66% slower.
-  + They now instead spawn smaller and different look Sentinels that inherit every trait of normal Sentinel, with some extra stats: Fire damage resistance +25%, Base HP -40%.
+  + They now instead spawn smaller and different look Sentinels that inherit every trait of normal Sentinel, with some extra stats: Fire damage resistance +25%, Base HP -40%, and Damage Dealt -25%.
-  + In 1p or Deep Scan mission type, they bleed out (lose HP) after 1 minute of being in the map.
+  + In 1p or Deep Scan mission type, Seeder bleed out (lose HP) after 1 minute of being in the map.
 - Elite Guard, Elite Grunt Slasher, Elite Septic Spreader and Elite Ratter (CD2 - DEA) They spawn globally independent of Elite Threat, and mostly spawn via custom Wave Spawner.
 Individual changes are below:
   - All Elite enemies except Guard have material change (to tell them if they are weak).